 Cost

-- Although building a sunroom may be relatively cost effective in comparison to other home additions, it is still an investment.
+• Although building a sunroom may be relatively cost effective in comparison to other home additions, it is still an investment.
+Be sure to budget ahead of time.

 Lack of Privacy

-- A sunroom allows you to see outside, but can also allow others to see in.
-If your new sunroom will be overlooked by neighbors, consider long curtains.
+• If your new sunroom will be transparent to neighbors, consider long curtains.
 Floor-length drapes can also add luxury and elegance to your sunroom.

 Energy Efficiency

-- A 3-season sunroom may be difficult to heat in winter, and is unlikely to be energy efficient.
+• A 3-season sunroom may be difficult to heat in winter, and is unlikely to be energy efficient.

-- It’s easier to control the temperature of a 4-season sunroom year round.
+• It’s easier to control the temperature of a 4-season sunroom, year round.